 Are banks making the same mistake they made during the boom?
 Despite the fact that banks are allowing interest-only ARM jumbo loans, lenders are insisting on bigger down payments for this option, hoping that the lesser percentage financed, forestalls ARM reset shock.

-Click here for the best rates on refinancing your mortgage
+Find the best mortgage rates on refinancing your mortgage.

 photo by Piotr Bizior